twisst/Music-for-Raspberry-Pi-Pico/README.md

 ![alt tag](pico-buzzer-button.png)

+When you push the button, the Pico will play the next song on the list.
+It also prints the title of that song to the shell of your editor.
 If you don't have a button, then you can also make and break the connection with just a wire between those pins.

 ## About the speaker